Qualitative Research Methods: Techniques, Types & Examples

 • Participant Validation (Member Checks):

-Share preliminary interpretations with participants or internal stakeholders to confirm accuracy.
-This ensures the findings truly reflect lived experiences.
+Share preliminary interpretations with participants or internal stakeholders so that it reflects authentic lived experiences.

-Use AI tools for consistency in coding, sentiment analysis, and pattern detection.
-Automation ensures replicability while freeing researchers to focus on human interpretation.
+Use AI tools in coding, sentiment analysis and pattern detection.
+Automation will free researchers to focus on human interpretation.

 Conclusion: Making Every Voice Count in the Age of AI